raoelg/EZ2/README.md

 # EZ2

-Updated Python implementation of the R package "EZ2" that accompanies the paper
+Updated Python module implementation of the R package "EZ2" that accompanies the paper

 > Grasman, R. P. P., Wagenmakers, E.-J., & van der Maas, H. L. J. (2007).
 On the mean and variance of response times under the diffusion model with an application to parameter estimation, _J.
 Math.
 Psych._ 53: 55-68.